xenanetworks/open-automation-utilities/docs/source/cli_ref/anlt/an_lt/anlt_strict.rst

 .. code-block:: text

     xoa-utils[123456][port0/2] > anlt strict --on
-    Port 0/2 ANLT strict mode: on
+    Port 0/2 AN/LT strict mode: on

     xoa-utils[123456][port0/2] >